natcap/invest.users-guide/source/en/urban_flood_mitigation.rst

 This measure is simply the (building area x damage cost for that building type) summed within each watershed.
 The units are in whatever currency you provide for damage costs.

-Second, we calculate :math:`\text{Service.built}`, an indicator of flood retention by the landscape that may contribute to avoided damage to built infrastructure, for each watershed :math:`W`:
+Second, we calculate :math:`\text{Service.built}`, an indicator of flood retention by the landscape that may contribute to avoided damage to built infrastructure.
+For each watershed :math:`W`:

 .. math:: \text{Service.built}_W=\text{Affected.build}_W·\sum_{i ∈ W}R\_m3_i
    :label: service.built